-- An induction week at the beginning of each academic semester - Module tutors to provided academic support - A Manager of Academic Services / Manager of Student Services to provide pastoral support and confidential academic and welfare advice - A College Services Team that provides advice on issues such as finance, accommodation, well-being, welfare, international student support, etc. - A Collaborative Partnership Leader (CPL) who is the link between the School and HIC and helps to ensure that students have a seamless transition to the full programme of study. - Academic Services Officers to deal with day-to-day administration associated with the modules within the programme
+- An induction week at the beginning of each academic semester - Module tutors to provided academic support - A Manager of Academic Services / Manager of Student Services to provide pastoral support and confidential academic and welfare advice - A College Services Team that provides advice on issues such as finance, accommodation, well-being, welfare, international student support, etc. - A Collaborative Partnership Leader (CPL) who is the link between the Life and Medical Science's School and HIC and helps to ensure that students have a seamless transition to the Life and Medical Science's School. - Academic Services Officers to deal with day-to-day administration associated with the modules within the programme